 Please inform the office about the absence of your child by 9:00am.
 All unexplained absences will be followed up by the office.
 If your child has a medical appointment during the school day, please make sure you inform the school office and provide proof of the appointment.

 Holiday Absence during Term Time

-Government legislation that came into effect on 1st September 2013 means that parents are no longer entitled to take their child on holiday during term time.
-(See penalty notices and the website link above).
+Government legislation that came into effect on 1st September 2013 means that parents are no longer entitled to take their child on holiday during term time. (see penalty notices above)

 Parental Communication & Consultations